frequency-chain/docs/pages/Glossary.md

 ## Provider Boosting

 Provider Boosting allows users to stake FRQCY tokens they hold to endorse or reward specific Providers.
-Providers who are "boosted” by end users receive additional Capacity, while Users who "boost” Providers receive a reward (in the form of additional FRQCY tokens).
+Providers who are “boosted” by end users receive additional Capacity, while Users who “boost” Providers receive a reward (in the form of additional FRQCY tokens).
 See [Boosting](./Tokenomics/UserIncentives.md).

 ## Public Collator